jkmills78/jkmills78.github.io/_posts/2017-8-3-MVVM-Example.md

 <br/>
 <h3>Model</h3>

 Next, build the **Model**.
 As stated previously, The **Model** provides data for the **ViewModel** by pulling it from a repository (as well as pushing it back to the repository for saving).
 This is demonstrated below with the `GetData()` method, which will return a simple `List<string>`.
 Business logic is also applied in this layer, and can be seen in the ConcatenateData() method.
-This method builds the sentence ìHello, world!î from the List<string> that was previously returned from our mock *repository*.
+This method builds the sentence ‚ÄúHello, world!‚Äù from the List<string> that was previously returned from our mock *repository*.

 ```cs
 using System;